 death.
 It shows her in good trim, with good skin and not at all

-It's one of the best documented painted while the others which show her
+It's one of the best documented paintings while the others which show her

 haggard and wrinkled are by unknown painters and are

-these lies exist you must assume that most of what you have been told
+these lies exist you must assume that much of what you have been told

 about the greatest queen of England are also lies meant to demean her.

-Who tried to alter history to put Henry III and Queen Elizabeth in a
+Who tried to alter history to put Henry VIII and Queen Elizabeth in a

 They often had painters alter her face and repaint it with white to make her look